Chandrayee/CarGAN/README.md

-# CarGAN
+# SynAV

-This project uses SocialGAN to synthesize edge-case driving scenarios for training self-driving cars.
-We use Social GAN to jointly forecast trajectories of traffic participants (cars) capturing socially relevant group behavior in traffic.
+SynAV uses SocialGAN as a backbone to synthesize realistic edge-case driving scenarios for training self-driving cars.
+The realism is evaluated by the critic network of SocialGAN.
+The generator and discriminator models are trained with Wasserstein GAN loss with gradient penalty different from original SocialGAN.
 The original SocialGAN paper can be found here:  **<a href="https://arxiv.org/abs/1803.10892">Social GAN: Socially Acceptable Trajectories with Generative Adversarial Networks</a>**

-## Model
-CarGAN has four components: i) the original SocialGAN component uses recurrent sequence-to-sequence model observes motion histories and predicts future behavior, using a novel pooling mechanism to aggregate information across people, ii) a CNN based feature extractor from LiDAR data and road marking and iii) attention models that decompose the car behaviors into social context and physical context and iv) a second discriminator that verifies that the synthesized anomalous trajectories are physically correct but socially inappropriate or even adversarial.

 <!--<div align='center'>
   <img src='images/model.png' width='1000px'>